 Cork (where I lived)

 - Pros: Up-in-coming city with Apple, Amazon, and other tech companies growing.
 Also universities like UCC.
 Large international community.
 Cost of living is much less expensive than Dublin.
+Great base for many Ireland road trips along the wild Atlantic way.

 - Cons: Housing can be difficult and expensive to find.
 Bus system is often unreliable.
 Might not be as many long-term employment opportunities as Dublin.